This basil-Parmesan turkey meatballs with stewed rice and tomatoes recipe is a hearty, filling, perfect dinner.

 - Once the tomatoes are cool enough to handle, remove the skins and cores.
 Drain off all the water and return the tomatoes to the bowl and crush them with your hands.
 Set aside.

 - Combine all the ingredients for the meatballs, except the cooking oil, in a bowl and use your hands to work the ingredients together.
-If the meatballs seem too wet, add a bit more bread crumbs.
-If they seem too dry, add a splash or two more of cream.
-Note: If desired, you can microwave or fry up a small piece of the meatballs to taste test them before cooking.
+If the mixture seems too wet, add a bit more breadcrumbs.
+If too dry, add a splash or two more of cream.
+Note: If desired, you can microwave or fry up a small piece of the mixture to taste test them before cooking.

-- Roll the meatballs into a 1” diameter balls and transfer to a plate.
+- Roll the mixture into 1” diameter balls and transfer to a plate.
 Note: Do not over-mix or over-roll the meatballs.
 It’s okay if they’re a little raggedy.

-- In a wide sauté pan, heat the neutral cooking oil over medium heat until hot.
+- In a wide pot, heat the neutral cooking oil over medium heat until hot.
 Add the meatballs in an even layer, cooking in batches if needed, and fry for 2 minutes per side, until golden brown.
 The meatballs do not need to be cooked through.
-Transfer the meatballs to a bowl.
+Transfer them to a bowl.

-- Melt the butter in the same pan over medium heat.
-Once melted and frothy, add the diced onion and peppers and cook for 7-8 minutes or until they begin to soften.
+- Melt the butter in the same pot over medium heat.
+Once melted and frothy, add the diced onion and peppers and cook for 7-8 minutes or until they soften.

 - Add the garlic and cook for 45 seconds or until fragrant.